Venafi/VenafiPS/docs/functions/Set-VdcAttribute.md

 ### -Attribute
 Hashtable with names and values to be set.
 If setting a custom field, you can use either the name or guid as the key.
+If using a custom field name, you must have created a session with New-VenafiSession and not just a TLSPDC token.
 To clear a value overwriting policy, set the value to $null.

 ```yaml